Step 4 Changes to Track and Trace

 At Botley School we are dedicated to doing everything we can to keep staff and students as safe as possible in the face of coronavirus.
 Consequently, we have spent many hours evaluating the risks and planning a range of mitigating controls.

-We have written a risk assessment that is responsive to all new guidance that is released by the Government, ASCL, Ellis Whittam (our Health and Safety provider), the Estates manager from our multi-academy trust as well as our own evaluation of the effectiveness of the controls we have in place.
+We have written a risk assessment that is responsive to all new guidance that is released by the Government, ASCL, the Estates manager from our multi-academy trust as well as our own evaluation of the effectiveness of the controls we have in place.
 This plan is always available to view by our staff and is treated as a ‘live’ document that is reviewed whenever we identify a change to the guidance or our management of the risks.
 The school’s governing body hold us to account for these plans.

 Many of the controls have been shared with parents in a series of Classlist letters and the pupils are given daily reminders from their teachers and through video assemblies.
 The communications focus on the systems we have put in place, for example: